Spoorit/Youtuber-Comment-Scraper/README.md

 ## How can it be improved?

 * **Batch Saving**: Update the database to save comments in small chunks as they come in, preventing data loss if the scraper crashes midway.
-* **Smarter AI**: VADER works as intented but it has its limations with other languages and complex sarcasm, switching it out with a local LLM to catch the tone better.
+* **Smarter AI**: VADER works as intended but it has its limitations with other languages and complex sarcasm, switching it out with a local LLM to catch the tone better.
 * **Auto-Visualization**: Have the script automatically generate a basic pie chart of the positive/negative/neutral split and save it alongside the CSV.

 ## 🚦Running this project